michellelychan/posenet-pytorch/README.md

 Implemented loss functions for multi-person pose estimation based on paper [“Towards Accurate Multi-person Pose Estimation in the Wild”](https://arxiv.org/pdf/1701.01779.pdf).

 Training Charts are created with weights and biases (https://wandb.ai/).
 To start training, create a wandb.ai account and use your API key.
+You can also remove the relevant code for wandb.ai logging if you do not want to use weights and biases.

 # Other Tools